Skip to content

 Badugi Hand

-A badgui hand is four cards that are all different suits and different ranks.
+A badugi hand is four cards that are all different suits and different ranks.
 Aces are low cards in Badugi and the objective is to create a low hand.
 Therefore our example is the best possible Badugi.

 Here are more examples (ranked from best to worst):